jesperolsson-se/Eolang-exercises/README.md

 eolang - i.e., what the indentation emphasises - is encapsulation.
 Our program is an object, `app` that encapsulates a representation of standard output, `stdout`, which in turn encapsulates a text, `"Hello world!"`.
-The equivalent in a more conventional (pseudeo-)syntax, might look similar to below.
+The equivalent in a more conventional (pseudeo-)syntax, might look similar to below and is illustrated in Fig 1.

 ```
 class app {